imkeithyang/Staf-GATE/Readme.md

 # Implementaion of Staf-GATE

-Use `python train.py` to train an Staf-GATE model.
+Use `python source/train.py` to train an Staf-GATE model, Staf-GATE Class is implemented in `source/Staf-Gate.py`.
 GPU is not required but recommended.
-Algorithm for finding subnetworks are implemented in `utils.py`
+Algorithm for finding subnetworks are implemented in `source/utils.py`.
+Main dependency is `pyTorch`.